-In fact, as the fates may have it, I had to use Eupatorium myself.
-Just a few weeks ago I had a terrible flu.
+In fact, as the fates may have it, I had to use Eupatorium myself early February 2020 when I had a terrible flu.
 It came on quickly and within hours my bones hurt and my lungs felt like they were full of shards of glass.
 My ribs hurt so badly with each cough, it felt as if my ribs were broken.
-I had a fever and was so nauseous I couldn’t stomach all the wonderful antiviral herbs that line my shelves.
+I had a fever and was so nauseous I couldn't stomach all the wonderful antiviral herbs that line my shelves.
 In my feverish delirium, I had enough clarity to know this exact set of symptoms matches the homeopathic remedy Eupatorium.
 Within 10 minutes of the pills dissolving on my tongue, the horrible rib pain was gone.
 I was amazed, and so grateful for the relief.
 Within two hours, the coughing no longer hurt at all.
 The sensation of shards of glass was gone.
 By that evening, my fever was gone and the chills subsided.
 Within 24-hours all of the very alarming symptoms were gone.
-Had they not been relieved, I was prepared to go to the hospital as I’ve never been that sick and filled with painful, scary symptoms.
+Had they not been relieved, I was prepared to go to the hospital as I've never been that sick and filled with painful, scary symptoms.
 Once I felt better, I went online to chat with colleagues on an international forum.
 As it turns out, homeopaths around the world are seeing symptoms for flu that require the use of Eupatorium.
 The desire for cold drinks is interesting, as normally when I am sick I want hot tea or broth, and with this illness I wanted to chew frozen berries and drink iced water despite being chilled myself.
 This is one of the confirmatory symptoms that made me turn to this remedy.

 Herbs for a dry cough